-- We play with consideration of others and without roughness of any sort. - We walk respectfully around the school building and follow our shared rules. - ♣ We are healthy.
+- We play with consideration of others. - We walk respectfully around the school building and follow our shared rules. - We are healthy.
 During KS2 playtime, a fruit bucket is provided for the remains of fruit or vegetable snacks, these along with healthy snacks such as cereal bars are the only foods permitted at morning break times.
 Currently all FS & KS1 children have the option of enjoying a piece of fresh fruit each day, provided by the Government's National Fruit Scheme.
-These children begin their playtime with a social snack time when they are encouraged to eat their fruit, drink their water and interact socially with their classmates. - Our children love to play games in their social time using the range of equipment provided.
+These children begin their playtime with a social snack time when they are encouraged to eat their fruit, drink their water and interact socially with their classmates. - ♣ Our children love to play games in their social time using the range of equipment provided.
 They then return to classes calmly with their teacher ready for their next lesson. - Our children also respect good manners and they will knock on the doors of the classroom, open doors for others and close them afterwards.
-You will always here 'please', 'thank you' and 'excuse me' at the appropriate times. - Children at Oakmeadow know that if they also need help, they can put up their hands, wait patiently and politely and always receive it!
-They treat everyone (adult and child) with kindness and respect. - Learning is exciting at Oakmeadow and our children get on with their tasks and work purposefully at all times, showing consideration for everyone in the classroom.
+You will always here 'please', 'thank you' and 'excuse me' at the appropriate times. - Children at Oakmeadow know that if they also need help, they wait patiently and politely and always receive it!
+They treat everyone (adult and child) with kindness and respect. - Learning is exciting at Oakmeadow and our children work purposefully at all times, showing consideration for everyone in the classroom.
 They enter the classroom, work and tidy up in an orderly manner, showing respect for other people and our shared resources. - Children at Oakmeadow also know how important it is to enter and sit in assembly in silence and participate in full.